seleniumbase/SeleniumBase/README.md

 # SeleniumBase Test Framework

-### Build, Automate, Verify

-(Now with [Docker](https://www.docker.com/) support for running all your automation!)

-Here's what users are saying:
-* "The best way of creating test automation for your web apps."
-* "Our team was able to start writing & running tests immediately."
-* "We love the flexibility and ease-of-use of SeleniumBase."
+## Your personal web automation solution

 Features include:
-* All the power of Python, Webdriver, and Nosetests blended together
+* ALL the power of Python, WebDriver, and Nosetests
+* Easy integration with [Jenkins](http://jenkins-ci.org/), [Selenium Grid](http://docs.seleniumhq.org/projects/grid/), [Docker](https://www.docker.com/), and [AWS](http://aws.amazon.com/)
-* A flexible logging system for storing test data/results/screenshots in MySQL and S3
+* A flexible logging system for storing test data, results, and screenshots
 * Libraries for code-simplification, time-saving, and reusability
-* Easy integration with a Jenkins build-server, Selenium Grid, and Docker

-Placeholders have been provided in the code for specifing custom details such as DB connection info and default configuration (see settings.py in the seleniumbase/config folder).

-For an excellent example of all the pieces coming together, check out HubSpot's blog article on [Automated Testing with Selenium](http://dev.hubspot.com/blog/bid/88880/Automated-Integration-Testing-with-Selenium-at-HubSpot).
+* Fully customizable (see [settings.py](https://github.com/mdmintz/SeleniumBase/blob/master/seleniumbase/config/settings.py) in the seleniumbase/config folder)

+Looking for a real-world business example?
+Check out HubSpot's blog article on [Automated Testing with Selenium](http://dev.hubspot.com/blog/bid/88880/Automated-Integration-Testing-with-Selenium-at-HubSpot) to learn how all the pieces of web automation come together.
+For more, read [The Classic "QA Team" is Obsolete](http://product.hubspot.com/blog/the-classic-qa-team-is-obsolete)

 ## Part I: MAC SETUP INSTRUCTIONS